 Joy and her family didn’t stay long with her aunt as there was some friction between the adults.
 She did manage one term at the local school but, as she had to follow a different curriculum, she didn’t do so well in the end of term examination.

 Some way into war sweet rationing started and Joy was horrified to find there were no sweets.
 However, after rationing came in, they were allowed ¼ lb per person per week.
 Joy’s job was to go on a Sunday morning to buy four different lots of sweets, put them on to the table and share them out between the four family members.
 There was a mixture of toffees, boiled sweets and jellied sweets.
-Joy put the sweets into four dishes and each was allowed roughly a couple of sweets per day.
+Joy put the sweets into four dishes and each person was allowed roughly a couple of sweets per day.

 Joy’s mother did the cooking and shopping, but the family never felt deprived.
 Her mother used to put butter or margarine on to a slice of bread then scrape almost all of it off for the next slice.
 There was a pig bin (a large dustbin) at the corner of most streets and it was where people put scraps of food and peelings in ready to be collected regularly to feed pigs.

 At the age of ten, Joy’s mother asked her to go and pay the electricity bill at the electricity showroom.
 She took her brother who was three years old.
-As she reached the end of her road, instead of turning right as she usually did, she turned left to as she could see her cousin there and wanted to ask him whether he’d like to go with them.
+As she reached the end of her road, instead of turning right as she usually did, she turned left as she could see her cousin there and wanted to ask him whether he’d like to go with them.
 He declined, so Joy and her brother kept on walking along the street and then took a bus.
 The fare was about one old penny for her and free for her brother.
 When the bus got to the top of Lordship Lane (one of the main roads through Wood Green) and turned into Redvers Road, there was an enormous bang near the Congregational Church.
 Joy was standing on the deck of the bus and saw the church windows go in and out twice before they fell on the pavement.
 A V2 rocket had fallen a couple of hundred yards away.
 The two children got off the bus and paid the electricity bill.
 Joy knew that the way they normally used to get to the shop would be blocked so they walked the long way home.
 Her mother was frantic with worry, as she didn’t know they had gone a different way there.
 Her cousin had saved their lives because, if they hadn’t seen him, they would have just been passing the place where the rocket dropped.
 V2 rockets came down without any warning whereas the doodlebugs were like an aeroplane and could be heard until their engine stopped and they dropped out of the sky.

 War became part of everyone’s lives.
 One of the biggest changes Joy noticed as a child was her schooling.
 On some occasions the school closed completely, especially towards the end when doodlebugs and V2 rockets were dropping on London.
 But because Joy was in the top class and preparing for the 11+ examination she had to stay in school.